callwithcurrentconfusion/kindlemail/README.md

 ## Setup

-#Building:
+#Building

 Using Leiningen is the easiet way.
 Just run lein uberjar in the project directory.
-Not using Leiningen, you can either build your jar with java, or ask me to send you one.
+Not using Leiningen, you can either build your jar with Java, or ask me to send you one.
 I'll eventually put binaries somewhere public.

-#Configuring:
+#Configuring

 Kindlemail reads from a .kindlemail config file, saved in the users $HOME directory.

->  *NIX:     /home/curtis/.kindlemail
+>  LINUX:     /home/curtis/.kindlemail
 >  OSX:      /users/curtis/.kindlemail
 >  WINDOWS:  C:\Users\curtis\.kindlemail